insys-icom/M3_Container/doc/HowTo_Go_2_MQTT.md

 $ <b>go run mqttpub.go</b>
 </pre>

-You should see on the Ubuntu server session following output:
+On the Ubuntu server session you should see the following output:
 ```
 first/demo this is msg #0!
 first/demo this is msg #1!